by Nebula Haze

 The yellow tips will eventually turn rusty brown and crispy.
 If you do not correct the problem, you may also notice the burn slowly spreading from the tips to the whole leaf.
 At this point, if you haven’t done so already, you should immediately treat your plant (directions below) before there’s more damage.

-Why Growers Should Care About Stopping Nutrient Burn
+Why Growers Should Try to Prevent Marijuana From Getting Nutrient Burn

 I have heard some growers say that a little nutrient burn is actually a good thing, because it means that you are giving your plant the highest level of nutrients it can use.
 A lot of growers have the mistaken idea that nutrients are somehow “food” for your cannabis plants, and so more food = more energy = bigger yields.